jackdp/Free-Color-Picker/Readme.md

 Free Color Picker is a program that lets you capture the color of any pixel displayed on the screen.
 To capture a color, just move the cursor to the desired position and press the **F4** key.
 The color below the cursor will be added to the color palette located in the right part of the main window.

+Compiled executable files (32 and 64-bit) can be downloaded from the program website: http://www.pazera-software.com/products/free-color-picker/

 ---

 **The main window**